- Public transport in London does not run on Christmas Day, and all London attractions are closed.

 Activity returns to London on Boxing Day (26 December).
-The January sales start in many London shops and public transport also resumes but with a limited service.
+The January sales start in many London shops, and public transport resumes with a limited service.

 New Year's Eve and New Year's Day in London

-There is only limited public transport on New Year’s Day, so check Transport for London’s website for details and make sure you plan your journey in advance over the New Year period.
+Public transport is limited on New Year’s Day, so check Transport for London’s website for details and make sure you plan your journey in advance over the New Year period.

 Visit the National Rail website for information about train services.